npms-io/npms-analyzer/README.md

 The `observe` command starts observing changes that occur in the `npm` registry as well as modules that were not analyzed for a while.
 Each reported module will be pushed into a queue to be analyzed by the queue consumers.

-Bellow is an example of running the command locally:

 `$ npms-analyzer observe --log-level verbose`

 For more information about the command, run `$ npms-analyzer observe -h`